GracefulForm/w3css-template-creator/pages/start-here/template-setup/index.md

 ## 2. Base Code
 1. Paste the follwing code in your *index.html* file.
 2. Change the title text.
-3. As you choose your different website sections, remember to paste them between the "Everything goes below/above this!" comments.

 ```html
 <!DOCTYPE html>